Our Leadership

 Brad Saunders, Chief Executive Officer

 Brad brings over 25 years of experience to the developmental services sector and has been Chief Executive Officer for Community Living Toronto since November 2015.
-Brad currently leads one of the largest organizations of its kind in Ontario supporting individuals living with an intellectual disability, with over 1300 staff, nearly 200 volunteers, and more than 1300 members.
-Community Living Toronto strives to be a visionary and community builder while supporting over 4000 individuals and their families.
+Brad currently leads one of the largest organizations of its kind in Ontario supporting people living with an intellectual disability, with over 1300 staff, nearly 200 volunteers, and more than 1300 members.
+Community Living Toronto strives to be a visionary and community builder while supporting over 4000 people with intellectual disabilities and their families.
 CLTO offers programs and services in the community and across Toronto at over 80 locations, as well as at Shadow Lake Camp in Stouffville.
 Brad joined Community Living Toronto in 2011 as the Regional Executive Director for Etobicoke/North York, where he innovatively improved and broadened services for children with autism, respite services, and clinical supports.

 Prior to joining Community Living Toronto, Brad worked with both the Ministry of Children and Youth and the Ministry of Community and Social Services and was Executive Director of the Bob Rumball Associations for the Deaf for 17 years.